jeffsebring/angular-wp-api/README.md

 ### Local Data

 The resources rely on localized data injected into the footer of the page, with the name of `wpAPIData`.
-By default, there are three parameters it provides, which allow access to the rest of WP-API.
+By default, there are three values it provides, which allow access to the rest of WP-API.

 * `base`: JSON API url, provided by the `json_url()` function.
 * `nonce`: JSON API nonce sent with requests, and used for authorization.